Text Us Text to Contact Us

 It’s important that a mother’s milk is able to drain well out of her breasts.
 However, breast implants may inhibit this process, which can lead to common breast-feeding issues such as engorgement and mastitis.

 Engorgement occurs when the breasts are full or over full of milk, and draining is a problem.
-Engorgement usually happens during the first few months after a baby is born when the mother is still regulating how much milk she needs to produce.
+Engorgement usually happens during the first few months after a baby is born when the mother is still regulating how much breast milk she needs to produce.
 Engorgement makes it difficult to breastfeed, and it can be painful as well.

 Mastitis occurs when the breast tissue is inflamed and results in an infection.
 This can also be painful and may lead to further medical complications.